redis-field-engineering/redis-connect-dist/README.md

 </table>

 <!---
 <br>• Navigate to QUICK START and SAVE a Job configuration payload using the upload method.
-See a sample job configuration payload [here](/examples/postgres/demo/config/samples/payloads/postgres-job.json)
+See sample job configuration payloads for [postgres](/examples/postgres/demo/config/samples/payloads/postgres-job.json),
 --->